The place where Independent working men and women work

 • No optional calling plans are required - see the next points

-• Unlimited free calling - local, domestic, and international long distance (Note: Vonage defines 'unlimited' as less than 5,000 minutes a month) (Note: some foreign governments charge fees for connecting to cell phones or 'premeire service' lines - these calls are NOT free on Vonage - or any other carrier either)
+• Unlimited free calling - local, domestic, and international long distance (Note: Vonage defines 'unlimited' as less than 5,000 minutes a month) (Note: some foreign governments charge fees for connecting to cell phones or 'premiere service' lines - these calls are NOT free on Vonage - or any other carrier either)

 • Verizon charges more for each feature such as call waiting, 3 way calling, caller ID, call forwarding.
 These services (and more) are free with the Unlimited Vonage plan